tuva-health/docs/docs/terminology/cvx.md

 8. Submit a pull request

 **The below steps are only required if the headers of the file need to be changed.
-The Tuva Project does not store the contents of the ICD-10-CM file in GitHub.**
+The Tuva Project does not store the contents of the CVX file in GitHub.**

 1. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
-2. Alter the headers as needed in [CVX file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__icd_10_cm.csv)
+2. Alter the headers as needed in [CVX file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__cvx.csv)
 3. Submit a pull request